openwebdocs/project/steering-committee/membership-expectations.md

 - Not promote a specific corporate or individual agenda, particularly during the creation, editing or prioritization of content on MDN or other OWD-supported documentation projects.
 - Represent the needs of the wider diverse community of web developers
 - Promptly inform Open Web Docs if your affiliation changes, as this may affect your participation on the steering committee

+## Signing members

+In support of these expectations,

+- Florian Scholz (Open Web Docs)